arnavgulyani/Hydration_Reminder/README.md

 * Time of each reminder
 * Hydration percentage over the day
-* This provides a visual of how consistent your water intake was.
+* Provides a visual of how consistent your water intake was.
 * Testing Instructions

 # Try different combinations